Current Graduate Students

 All postgraduate research students must submit a confirmation report in their second year of study.
-Two copies of the transfer report (30-35 pages) must be submitted to the Secretaries' Office by 4 pm.
+Two copies of the transfer report (30-35 pages) must be submitted to the School Office.
 There are two annual deadlines:

 It is compulsory for all postgraduate students to take up laboratory demonstration.
 Postgraduate students awarded 1252 Trinity Awards or School scholarships are required to undertake a maximum of six hours per week of laboratory demonstration throughout their postgraduate studies.
 More information may be obtained from the Chemistry School offce